 Move the block up or down x lines.
 For example,

 vertical_offset: 1 moves the prompt down one line,

 Moves the segment to the left or the right to have it exactly where you want it to be.
 Works like

 but on a horizontal level where a negative number moves the block left and a positive number right.

 Array of one or more segments.

-A segments is a part of the prompt with a certain context.
-There are different types available out of the box, if you're looking for what's included, feel free to skip this part and browse through the segments.
+A segment is a part of the prompt with a certain context.
+There are different types available out-of-the-box, if you're looking for what's included, feel free to skip this part and browse through the segments.
 Keep reading to understand how to configure a segment.

 stringany of the included segments